 By: Maralee McKee, Manners Mentor

 If you would have told me five years ago that I would send, receive, and reply to as many texts each day as I do, I wouldn’t have believed it.
 In fact, if you’re older than 30, you probably wouldn’t have believed it about yourself either.
-However, the stats are in, and ladies, more of us use texting to communicate with people who aren’t in the same room as we are than any other method of communication.
+However, the stats are in, and ladies, more of us use texting to communicate with people who aren’t in the same room than any other method of communication.
 In fact, every second you’re reading this post, 69,000 texts are being sent in the U.S. alone.
 That adds up to 6 billion a day (23 billion worldwide).

 The Biggest Benefit of Knowing The Best Practices for Texting

 With texting being so popular, its use is going to continue to grow.
 Knowing the best practices for texting is something every lady should want to master because, while it’s the quickest form of communication, it’s also the one where the most miscommunication happens.